 ARTICLE XI - RULES

 Section 11.02.
-The immediate past-president of the Association shall be its parliamentarian, and a voting member of the Executive Committee.
+The immediate past-president of the Association shall be its parliamentarian, and nothwithstanding other provisions herein shall be a voting member of the Executive Committee.

 Revision History Rev. 01/31/92